Latur district: History

 After independence and the merger of Hyderabad with the Indian Union, Osmanabad became part of Bombay Province.
 On 1 May 1960, with the creation of Maharashtra, Osmanabad was one of its districts.
 Because of the concerted efforts of Former Cooperation minister Keshavrao Sonawane and then newly elected member of assembly Vilasrao Deshmukh on 16 August 1982, a separate Latur district was carved out of Osmanabad district.

 In Latur's Papvinashak Temple a 12th-century Kannada inscription of Western Chalukya emperor Someshvara III was found.
 According to that inscription, 500 scholars were living in Lattlaur (Latur) at that time and that Latur was the city of King Someshwar.

 Geography

 Latur district is in the Marathwada region in Maharashtra in India, located between 17°52' North to 18°50' North and 76°18' East to 79°12' East in the Deccan plateau.
 It has an average elevation of 631 m above mean sea level.
 The entire district of Latur is on the Balaghat plateau, 540 to 638 metres from the mean sea level.

-Latur District is bound by Nanded district to the northeast, Bidar district of Karnataka to the southeast, Osmanabad district to the south-west, and Beed and Parbhani districts to the northwest.
+Latur District is bound by Udgir district to the northeast, Osmanabad district to the south-west, and Beed.

 On 30 September 1993 an earthquake struck Latur.
 It is the 16 largest city in Maharashtra.